voxel51/fiftyone/docs/source/integrations/labelbox.rst

 .. warning::

-    This feature is not yet implemented for the Labelbox backend, but it is coming soon!
+    Editing existing labels is not yet implemented for the Labelbox backend, but it is coming soon!

 A common use case is to fix annotation mistakes that you discovered in your datasets through FiftyOne.